slowernews/hamster-system/README.md

 #### Workflow management:

-- simple solution: use your favorite text editor, your favorite cloud and a paper notebook and almost no syntax.
+- simple solution: use your favorite text editor and cloud, a paper notebook and almost no syntax.
 Minimum overhead.

 - practical solution: mix the *good parts* of [many workflow management approaches](#superfolder).